strohs/brewery-config/README.md

 This repo holds configuration files for the various services used throught the Brewery microservices project.

-Spring Cloud Config is the technology used to serve this configurations.
+Spring Cloud Config is used to pull these configurations.